hello30190f/OneNoteAlternative/firstPrototype/note/architecture.md

 # delete pages
  When delete pages, those will not be immidiately removed from the filesystem.
-Those are keeped for a certain period of time.
+Those are kept for a certain period of time.
 User can avoid accidentally delete pages.

 # network